matatk/SafariZoomModeToggle/README.md

 Usage
 -----

 Press the shortcut key combination.
-If the display is on Standard rotation, it will be toggled to 90-degree rotation; if the display is on 90-degree rotation, it will be toggled to Standard rotation.
+Safari's Zoom Mode (text-only or full-page) will be toggled and the new mode announced by speech.

 **Note:** the first time you use this (or a new version), it needs to be granted access to GUI scripting (so that it can access and activate